hdb3/openstack-build/README.md

  These scripts originate in and target the 'kilo' release, however I expect and intend that later releases should be easily accomodated, hopefully simply by changing the source repository. (see the file 'packages.sh').
  Also, different sources and distros should also be accomodated, e.g. installation from tar balls, or on Ubuntu.
- However, the dependency on systmed (rather than upstart) is intentional and I won't attempt to support upstart (since it is deprecated in Ubuntu since 15.04, and there are workarounds even for 14.04 LTS to use systemd).
+ However, the dependency on systemd (rather than upstart) is intentional and I won't attempt to support upstart (since it is deprecated in Ubuntu since 15.04, and there are workarounds even for 14.04 LTS to use systemd).

  Usage
  The file 'do_it' will start a complete installation process.